Government Shutdown

 What is the impact on VA and services for Veterans?

-VA benefit regional offices - including in Oakland - will be closed and unable to fulfill in-person appointments.
+VA benefits regional offices – including in Oakland – will be closed and unable to fulfill in-person appointments.
 VA will not be able to permanently place headstones at VA national cemeteries or maintain the cemetery grounds during a shutdown and will halt processing applications for pre-need burials.
+There will be no printing of new Presidential Memorial Certificates.

-While several call centers will remain operational— including 800-MyVA411, there will be limited hours for the VA Benefit Hotline (800-827-1000) from 8am to 9pm (eastern standard time) and the National Cemetery Applicant Assistance and GI Bill Hotlines would be closed during a government shutdown.
+While several call centers will remain operational— including 800-MyVA411 (800-698-2411), there will be limited hours for the VA Benefit Hotline (800-827-1000) from 8am to 9pm (eastern standard time) and the National Cemetery Applicant Assistance and GI Bill Hotlines would be closed during a government shutdown.

 Will military and federal retiree benefits be suspended?